MonkWarrior08/Fine-tune-Gradient--Carl-Jung/README.md

 To test the model:

 Open the Colab notebook
-Rune the required code segment chronologically.
-Requires your own gradient account and ID to interact with the fine-tuned model
+Run the required code segment chronologically.
+Requires your own gradient account and ID to interact with the fine-tuned model.
+Carl Jung data can be downloaded from the main repo (csv file).

 Feel free to contribute, provide feedback, or use this model for your own.